amigavision/AmigaVision/content/distro/MegaAGS-ReadMe.txt

 These are *not* meant to be used for games or demos, but instead for giving you a basic setup that lets you run productivity apps like you did back in the day.
 For games and demos, we recommend the `Amiga` (main MegaAGS setup) and `Amiga 500` (for use with ADF files) instead.

-## Gamepad/joystick mapping for MiSTer
+## Gamepad/Joystick Mapping for MiSTer

 While many games supports two or more buttons, Amiga games were generally designed for one button joysticks.
 Consequently "up to jump" (or accelerate) control scheme is very common.
 If you are using a gamepad, you might want to use MiSTer's controller mapping to bind the up direction to both the D-pad and an extra button.
 Here's how: